claudioametrano/UnFATE/README.md

 2. Read the help section of the script to set up the command line for your analysis:
 `$ python3 main_script.py --help`

 3. Set up the file extensions: Sequencing data from target enrichment must be in files ending in .fastq or .fastq.gz.
 Assemblies must be in fasta files ending in .fna or .fna.gz.
-Unzip and/or rename your data as needed.
+Rename your files as needed.

 4. Run UnFATE using the command line.
 For example:
 `$ python3 main_wrap.py -b ~/path/to/protein/fasta/Target_markers_rep_seq_aa.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --gblocks --cpu 8 -n Tuber Morchella --first_use -o ~/path/to/output/`